Enigma-IIITK/Turing-Feathered-Fiasco-UI/README.md

 - Use bird.move() to see the action of inverted gravity on the bird.
 - 1 (.py) Python File to load the data from the Pickle File and run the Bird (The UI along with the bot).
 - 1 (.txt) Config File to set up the Neural Network.

+- all submissions should be made through this google form https://forms.gle/Z6X1VeKAmRgUKU4F8